 Students must pay a fee equal to $15 per credit requested using this form .
 Right click on the above link and select Save link as... to save the form to your computer and then open it.
 Don't open the form directly in a web browser because it won't work this way.
-No credit will be awarded until the appropriate fee is paid to the Business Office and the receipt is presented to the Foreign Languages Department.
+No credit will be awarded until the appropriate fee is paid to the Business Office and the receipt is presented to the Department of Modern Languages.

 A student places into 203, takes that course and earns a “B” grade; the student has followed A through D above to earn credit for 101 and 102.
 NOTE: All foreign language courses are 3 credit hours.